-In August 2012, the Bank sold a portion of its irrecoverable debt portfolio classified into the "lost" category (loans granted to business entities and individual customers), with a debt principal value arising from the loan agreements signed with debtors amounting to PLN 98.8 million.
+In August 2012, the Bank sold a portion of its uncollectible debt portfolio classified into the "lost" category (loans granted to business entities and individual customers), with a debt principal value under loan agreements signed with debtors amounting to PLN 98.8 million.
 The price obtained was PLN 5.8 million.